History of the Irvings/Irvines

 Much of what has been written about the history of the Irvings & Irvines in the Lowlands you will find in “The Book of the Irvings &c” by Colonel J.B.
 Irving in 1907 and this publication draws on many differing sources for its content.

-However, modern day research has uncovered some inaccuracies and rather obvious embellishment of the historical facts from a principal source referred to as “The Original of the Family of the Irvines or Erinvines”, by Dr Christopher Irvine M.D., so-called Historiographer Royal of Scotland.
-Dr Christopher Irvine (c.1620-1693) was a prolific author, writing a number of books mostly on medical matters of the day, yet apparently he wrote the aforementioned short family history in 1678.
-An original of this publication has yet to be found as an extensive search of public libraries and private collections has yielded nothing other than a leaflet on Scottish place names.
+However, modern day research has uncovered some inaccuracies and rather obvious embellishment of the historical facts stemming a principal source referred to as “The Original of the Family of the Irvines or Erinvines”, by Dr Christopher Irvine of Edinburgh, Physician General and Historiographer of Scotland.
+Dr Christopher Irvine (c.1620-1693) was a prolific author, writing a number of books mostly on medical matters of the day, yet he wrote the aforementioned short family history in 1678.
+An original of this publication has yet to be found as an extensive search of public libraries and private collections has yielded nothing.

 We should not let this detract from the colourful history of the Border Irving & Irvine Clan.
 This article attempts to keep to the known historical facts and touches on some of the misconceptions.

 The tradition starts with the statement that the Irvings of Bonshaw are descended from Duncan of Eskdale, a younger brother of Crinan, father of Duncan I of Scotland.
 One should point out that there is no known fact or evidence to support this or indeed any conjecture of Irving history up to the time of the 11th Century.
 We shall leave these assertions to one side and focus on what we know to be supported by evidence.

 When Malcolm Caennmor introduced the parish system towards the end of the 11th century, the Irving lands in Kirtledale became the parish of Irving, retaining its identity until the end of the 16th century when it was split into the parishes of Annan and Kirkpatrick-Fleming.
 The Irving lands during the 11th century were extensive, stretching from Annandale to Liddesdale.